A Modern and Sustainable Choice for Today’s Contemporary Interiors

 Aluminum in interior design has seen a major resurgence in the past few decades as contemporary minimalist aesthetics have become popular.
 “Aluminum” is a versatile and durable metal that lends itself well to the clean lines and metallic finishes often seen in modern spaces.

-However, the material’s potential as a functional and aesthetic material was soon realized.
+However, aluminum’s potential as a functional and aesthetic material was soon realized.
 In 1944, design company Emeco introduced the world to the Emeco 1006 (ten-oh-six) chair, commonly known as the Navy chair.
 Initially crafted for battleships, this sturdy seat was designed to endure the harshness of corrosive sea air and even torpedo blasts.
 But beyond its tough exterior and utilitarian-like design, the chair’s sleek design caught the attention of high-end restaurants and interior designers.

 Today, aluminum features prominently in both residential and commercial settings.
 Homeowners embracing modern minimalism turn to aluminum furniture, fixtures, and architectural elements to lend their spaces a polished, upscale look.
 “It’s a great material, and it can give great results,” says designer Aaron Aujla.